AlejandroAkbal/Steam-Little-Toolkit-Browser-Extension/Publishing/Mozilla/readme.txt

-Instructions:
+Firefox instructions:
-To build an exact copy, execute the commands:
+To build an exact copy, execute the following commands on the base of the unzipped zip:

 npm install
 gulp build